Ruth Brown: Later career

 She returned to music in 1975 at the urging of the comedian Redd Foxx, followed by a series of comedic acting jobs.
 This launched her career in TV, film, and stage.
 She had a recurring role during the second season of the sitcom Hello, Larry as the neighbor, Leona Wilson.
 She starred as Motormouth Maybelle Stubbs, a friendly and strong-willed record promoter and mother of Seaweed and L'il Inez, in the John Waters cult classic film Hairspray.
 On Broadway, she starred in productions of Amen Corner and Black and Blue.
 The latter earned her a Tony Award for Best Actress in a Musical in 1989.
 The New York Times theater critic Frank Rich wrote, "Ruth Brown, the rhythm-and-blues chanteuse, applies sarcastic varnish and two-a-day burlesque timing to the ribald Andy Razaf lyrics of 'If I Can't Sell It, I'll Keep Sittin' on It.'"

 Brown's fight for musicians' rights and royalties in 1987 led to the founding of the Rhythm and Blues Foundation in 1988.
 She was one of the first recipients of the Pioneer Award in 1989.
 In 1989, she released an album, "Blues and Broadway," which won a Grammy for best jazz vocal performance, female.
 She was inducted into the Oklahoma Jazz Hall of Fame in 1992 and the Rock and Roll Hall of Fame in 1993.

 Brown recorded and sang with the rhythm-and-blues singer Charles Brown.
 She also toured with Bonnie Raitt in the late 1990s.
 Her 1995 autobiography, Miss Rhythm, won the Gleason Award for music journalism.
 She also appeared on Bonnie Raitt's 1995 live DVD Road Tested, singing "Never Make Your Move Too Soon".
 She was nominated for another Grammy in the Traditional Blues category for her 1997 album, R + B = Ruth Brown.
 In the 2000 television miniseries Little Richard, she was portrayed by singer Tressa Thomas.

 She hosted the radio program Blues Stage, carried by more than 200 NPR affiliates, for six years, starting in 1989.

 Brown was still touring at the age of 78.
-She had completed preproduction work on the Danny Glover film, Honeydripper, which she did not live to finish.
+She had completed preproduction work on the John Sayles film, Honeydripper, which she did not live to finish.
 Still, her recording of "Things About Comin' My Way" was released posthumously on the soundtrack CD.
 Her last interview was in August 2006.